-With perfect use about 6 out of 100 women will become pregnant in a year.
+With perfect use, about 6 out of 100 women will become pregnant in a year when using this non hormonal birth control option.
 That number jumps to 12 out of 100 with typical use.
 Placing a diaphragm correctly does take some skill, but it is absolutely something you can master.
 Meeting with your doctor to discuss how to most successfully use the diaphragm can help you be the most successful with this method.

 Another tip for making this method work for you is to make sure you are caring for it properly and to inspect it each time before use.
 To do this, hold your diaphragm up to the light to inspect for any holes or tears.